cchandre/VM15D/README.md

 ##  Parameter dictionary for VM15D

 - *Tf*: double; duration of the integration (in units of *&omega;<sub>p</sub><sup>-1</sup>*)
+- *alpha*: double; value of the parameter *&alpha;* of the closure
+- *lam*: double; value of the parameter *&lambda;* of the closure
 - *integrator_kinetic*: string ('position-Verlet'); choice of solver for the integration of the Vlasov equation
 - *nsteps*: integer; number of steps in one period of plasma oscillations (1/*&omega;<sub>p</sub><sup>*) for the integration of the Vlasov equation
+- *integrator_fluid*: string ('RK45', ‘RK23’, ‘DOP853’, ‘BDF’, ‘LSODA’); choice of solver for the integration of the fluid equation
-- *precision*: double; threshold for the Fourier transforms
+- *precision*: double; numerical precision of the integrator for the fluid equations; threshold for the Fourier transforms
 - *n_casimirs*: integer; number of Casimir invariants to be monitored

 - *Lz*: double; the *z*-axis is (-*Lz*, *Lz*)